kwmu4k/oryx/README.md

 ## Commands

-oryx has a thing called energy, every programs starts with 100 energy, some commands use a bit of energy, to get more energy, run `·`!
+oryx has a thing called energy, every programs starts with 100 energy, some commands may use a bit of it, to get more, run `·`!

 The interpreter ignores every other character than these, making them no-op

-Every program's first character should be a space, the default direction for a program is also right.
+Every program's first character should be a space and the default direction for a program is right.

 ### IP direction commands